Police: Man shot at NC mall remains in critical condition

 The shooting also wounded a 10-year-old child and another man.
 Both sustained non-life-threatening injuries.
 Police said that no charges had been filed as of Saturday morning.

-Meanwhile, the mall was scheduled to reopen at 11 a.m. on Saturday, according to its website.
+Meanwhile, the mall reopened at 11 a.m. on Saturday, according to The News & Observer.

 The shooting occurred during an apparent fight between two groups, police said.
 A bystander described “mass hysteria” on one of the busiest shopping days of the year as shoppers ducked into stores for cover or ran for the exits.